Who we are

 Andy is the current interim Director of The Sheffield Methods Institute.
 Previously, Andy studied at the Universities of Durham (BA Maths and Economics) and Warwick (MA Economics, PhD Economics) and worked at the Bank of England and the University of York before taking up a post as Lecturer in Economics at the University of Kent from 1990-2002.
 He then moved to Warwick Institute for Employment Research from 2002-06 where he undertook a range of policy-focussed research projects for a wide variety of government departments and agencies.
 He joined the University of Sheffield in September 2006 as Professor of Economics and became Head of Department from 2011-15.

-Professor Tim May - Deputy Director of the Sheffield Methods Institute
+Professor Tim May - Director of Research at the Sheffield Methods Institute

 Tim holds degrees from the London School of Economics and Political Science (BSc Econ) and the Universities of Surrey (MSc) and Plymouth (PhD).
 These followed a career as an engineer in the agricultural sector and work in the retail sector, during which time he undertook a two-year evening return-to-study course to qualify for a university place.
 With a strong focus on methodology and in particular the relationship between knowledge, strategy, context and practice, Tim has worked on many different projects through funding from international, national and regional and local sources; for example ESRC, EPSRC, AHRC, European Commission, Mistra, Ford, NESTA, Whitehall and Manchester and Salford City Councils and the business sector.